Description:

 Study Drug Administration:

-If participant misses a dose of ibrutinib, they should take it as soon as they remember on
+If you miss a dose of ibrutinib, take it as soon as you remember on the same day.
+Take your

-Participant will be given a study drug diary to write down what time they take each dose of
+You will be given a study drug diary to write down what time you take each dose of ibrutinib.

-ibrutinib.
-Participant needs to bring the study drug diary, any leftover study drug, and any
+You need to bring the study drug diary, any leftover study drug, and any empty study drug

-The dose of ibrutinib participant receives may be lowered, if the doctor thinks it is
+The dose of ibrutinib you receive may be lowered, if the doctor thinks it is needed.

 Study Visits: